howonlee/howonlee.github.io/_posts/2017-11-09-Hard%20Problems%20Of%20Consciousness%2c%20Consciousness%20Of%20Hard%20Problems.md

 Summary: We might already have had that solution for a theory of consciousness, or at least a hypothesis for it, lying around under our noses.

 NB: I intended this essay to be light reading.
 I failed miserably in that intention.
-Given that, instead of editing too much the content of the essay, I will instead invite anyone who reads this and has any questions whatsoever to email me at hleehowon at the Google email service, and I will explain whatever they do not understand.
+Given that, instead of editing too much the content of the essay, I will instead invite anyone who reads this and has any questions whatsoever to email me at hleehowon at the Google email service, and I will answer them to the best of my ability.

 This is a fundamentally speculative essay about an idea which is speculative to its core.
-Many of the previous statements made already are not actually supported by rigorous proof but by empiricism, as is common in disordered systems physics.
-This is not because of any deficit in the physicists but because of the difficulty of the problems encountered.
+Many of the statements I will make are not actually supported by rigorous proof but by empiricism, as is common in disordered systems physics.
 Therefore this entire contention is hypothesis only, and more akin to the attacks that philosophers make on problems than the attacks that mathematicians make.
-However, the problem of consciousness remains extraordinarily difficult and it seemed to me that even a statistical-physicist attack on the problem would perhaps be a contribution.
+However, the problem of consciousness remains extraordinarily difficult and it seemed to me that any angle of attack might still be a contribution.

 Survey Propagation, introduced much too quickly
 ----